position-pal/Documentation/content/docs/3-arch-design/4-patterns.md

 ### [API Gateway](https://microservices.io/patterns/apigateway.html)

-The API Gateway is the single entry point for all clients, providing a unified interface to the system's microservices.
+The API Gateway is the single entry point for all clients, providing a unified interface to the system microservices.
 It's main purpose is to **aggregate** the functionalities of the architecture, **routing** the requests to the appropriate service, **aggregating** the responses, and providing a unified interface to the client applications.
 Moreover, it is responsible for ensuring the **security** of the system, handling **authentication and authorization**.
 Lastly, it surely provides **communication protocols translation** (e.g. from REST to gRPC or Websocket to a Message Broker).